There are a bunch of popular misconceptions about dating events in the New Testament. This articles explores some of the worst.

 Because many people simply won’t believe the Bible, our attention turns to how these simple, Biblical, traditional, but discredited answers to these questions can then be supported by the general Bible Time theory.

-Similarly, we can place every other event given with day-accuracy in an accurate historical context.
-Some of those historical events are the basis for prediction intervals that end with Jesus.
-Articles here explain those predictions, how they work and the dates when the predictions end in the era of Jesus’ life.
+The following articles will explain those stories, how predicted dates in Jesus' life work and the dates when the predictions end in the era of Jesus’ life.
 In several fascinating ways those intervals powerfully support the simple traditional answers.

-The traditional dates surrounding Jesus’ life are ultimately supported by showing the life of Jesus was following the original Biblical chronology.
+The traditional dates surrounding Jesus’ life are ultimately supported by showing that the life of Jesus was following a 1 day of life for 1 year of history replay of the original Biblical chronology.
 The odds against that happening by random chance are about 1 part in 11,000.

 Until the mid 300s (Roman) the Jewish calendar was defined by the Rabbis of Jerusalem as they observed the moon.
 The Jewish calendar was not arithmetically defined as it is today.
 It is not possible to clock the modern Jewish calendar backward into the era of Jesus because that process does not get into the heads of the Rabbis in Jerusalem.